 Once a trademark is registered in the name of an individual or business, it will remain in their name, unlike patents, it will not expire.

-The primary role of copyright law is to protect the time, effort and creativity of the creator’s work.
+The primary role of copyright law is to protect the time, effort, and creativity of the creator’s work.
 It grants the creator the ‘exclusive right’ to sell, publish and reproduce its literary and artistic creations.
 It is critical to know that copyright covers tangible forms of creation and not merely an idea.
 This differentiates copyright from a patent.

 Under US law, a work automatically gets copyrighted on its creation.
 You do not have to file applications and circulate documents for the same.

 For eg – Art Rogers, shot a photograph of a couple with eight puppies.
 He used the image on cards and other products that he sold.
-Another artist, Jeff Koons used the same picture as reference to create sculptures that earned him significant profits.
+Another artist, Jeff Koons used the same picture as a reference to create sculptures that earned him significant profits.
 Art Rogers sued Jeff Koons for copyright infringement and they had to fight a court case.
 The court stated that this was a case of infringement and Jeff Koons had to pay a huge monetary settlement to Art Rogers.

 - The information must be confidential